expo/expo/docs/versions/v15.0.0/sdk/google.md

     -   Use `host.exp.exponent` as the "Package name".
     -   Click "Create"
     -   You will now see a modal with the Client ID.
-    -   The client ID is used in the `androidClientId` option for `Exponent.Google.loginAsync` (see code example below).
+    -   The client ID is used in the `androidClientId` option for `Expo.Google.loginAsync` (see code example below).

 -   **Add the Client IDs to your app**

     ```javascript
-    import Exponent from 'exponent';
+    import Expo from 'expo';

     async function signInWithGoogleAsync() {
       try {
-        const result = await Exponent.Google.logInAsync({
+        const result = await Expo.Google.logInAsync({
           androidClientId: YOUR_CLIENT_ID_HERE,
           iosClientId: YOUR_CLIENT_ID_HERE,
           scopes: ['profile', 'email'],